RealSikon/Multi-variate-Bayesian-statistics/README.md

 ## Prerequisite
    Installation of R       version 4.3.3 (Not all packages was updated to work on 4.4.0) Installation of Python  version 3.7.9
+   Installation of Windows (Not tested on Mac or Linux)

 ## Notable files
    - Main.py:             Executes datasetconverter.py (if specified), Privbayes and Hornby&Hu in sequence